 v.
 Termination benefits

-Termination benefits are expensed at the earlier of when the Company can no longer withdraw the offer of those benefits and when the Company recognises costs for a restructuring.
+those benefits and when the Company recognizes costs for a restructuring.
 If benefits are not expected to be settled wholly within 12 months of the reporting date, then they are discounted.

 3.8 Provisions (other than for employee benefits)

-Provisions are recognised when the Company has a present obligation (legal or constructive) as a result of a past event, it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation and a reliable estimate can be made of the amount of the obligation.
+Provisions are recognized when the Company has a present obligation (legal or constructive) as a result of a past event, it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation and a reliable estimate can be made of the amount of the obligation.
 Expected future operating losses are not provided for.

 Where the Company expects some or all of the expenditure required to settle a provision will be reimbursed by another party, the reimbursement is recognized when, and only when, it is virtually certain that reimbursement will be received if the entity settles the obligation.
 The reimbursement is treated as separate asset.

 Provisions are determined by discounting the expected future cash flows at a pre-tax rate that reflects current market assessments of the time value of money and the risks specific to the liability.
-The unwinding of the discount is recognised as finance cost.
+The unwinding of the discount is recognized as finance cost.

 3.9 Revenue from contracts with customers

-the use of, and obtain substantially all of the remaining benefits from, those goods.
+Revenue is recognized when a performance obligation in a customer contract has been satisfied by transferring control over the promised goods to the customer.
+Control over a promised good refers to the ability to direct the use of, and obtain substantially all of the remaining benefits from, those goods.
 Control is usually transferred upon shipment, delivery to, upon receipt of goods by the customer, in accordance with the individual delivery and acceptance terms agreed with the customers.
-The amount of revenue to be recognized (transaction price) is based on the consideration expected to be received in exchange for goods, excluding amounts collected on behalf of third parties such as applicable taxes directly linked to sales.
+The amount of revenue to be recognized (transaction price net of variable consideration allocated to performance obligation) is based on the consideration expected to be received in exchange for goods, excluding amounts collected on behalf of third parties such as applicable taxes directly linked to sales.
 If a contract contains more than one performance obligation, the transaction price is allocated to each performance obligation based on their relative stand-alone selling prices.
+Invoice are usually payable within the mutually agreed credit period depending on individual customer terms.

 For contracts that permit the customer to return an item, revenue is recognized to the extent that it is highly probable that a significant reversal in the amount of cumulative revenue recognized will not occur.
 Therefore, the amount of revenue recognized is adjusted for expected returns, which are estimated based on the historical data of sales returns.
 In these circumstances, a refund liability and a right to recover returned goods asset are recognized.
 The right to recover returned goods asset is measured at the former carrying amount of the inventory less any expected costs to recover goods.